 Grows naturally in sub-humid to moderately humid subtropical and tropical mid- to high-elevation climates, generally areas with annual lows of 10 to 19°C, annual highs of 22 to 30°C, annual rainfall of 800 to 1500 mm and a dry season of 6 months or less.
-However, it has been grown successfully in areas with up to 2700 mm annual rainfall.
+However, it has been successfully grown in areas with up to 2700 mm of annual rainfall.

 New plants are usually started from seed.
 Scaring or boiling the seed in water for about a minute improves germination.
 Most seed germinate within a week of planting.